 10359 104 Street NW, Edmonton

 A couple weeks ago, I went to Baijiu for the first time with Jenn.
 We were going to a prescreening at City Centre so it gave me a reason to go since it’s close by.
 BaiJiu (pronounced “Bye Joe”) according to their website, is a cocktail bar & eatery, which serves Asian-inspired dishes.
 They are located in the old Mercer building, right beside the arena.
 As with most places downtown, parking is a bit sparse, and of course, being near the arena, be aware of event nights!
-They extend the pay-period and price for the metered parking!
+They extend the pay-period and increase the price for the metered parking!

 We opted to get a couple of cocktails since they have some unique drink offerings.
 We went with the Sakura Spritz and the Lazy Susanne.
 For food, we went with the deviled tea eggs, pork and shrimp lion’s head dumplings, pine haven beef carpaccio, char siu pico fried rice, red braised pork bao, and their fried bao ice cream sandwich.

 The Sakura spritz is umeshu, grapefruit, cointreau, lemon, rose & hibiscus, and bubbles.
 It’s nice, light and refreshing.
 The Lazy Susanne is rhum agricole, don julio blanco, aperol, guava, grapefruit juice, lime, cardamom, bitters, and absinthe.
 This basically tastes like guava juice.
-It really took me because I used to drink a lot of it when I was younger.
+It really took me back because I used to drink a lot of it when I was younger.
 It’s a bit of an acquired taste, so if you like guava juice, this is a good choice.

-The deviled tea eggs are soaked in mix is seasoning and black tea, then halved and served with crispy shallots, pickled chillies, togarashi, wasabi, scallion, and sesame seeds.
+The deviled tea eggs are soaked in a mix of seasoning and black tea, then halved and served with crispy shallots, pickled chillies, togarashi, wasabi, scallion, and sesame seeds.
 There’s a lot of flavours going on, and they all work together so it’s hard to pin point any particular flavour.
 Overall pretty tasty though, and worth a try.

 The pork and shrimp lions head dumplings are pine haven pork, white shrimp, soy, garlic, cabbage, sesame, served with a ginger-soy dipping sauce.
 The flavours were pretty good, but one criticism I’d make is that the interior of the dumpling was really dry.
 Maybe there was too much binding agent, because the texture of it was a bit off.